 Under the Israeli Licensing of Businesses Law, to which our production site and offices and laboratories are subject, operating a business without a license or temporary permit is a criminal offense.
-We have a business license for our laboratories and offices, in effect until December 31, 2019.
-We also have a business license for our plant growth and production site at Yessod Hama'ala, in effect until November 3, 2019.
+In April 2019, we moved our laboratories and offices to a new site in Rehovot, Israel, and we are currently in the process of obtaining a business license for our sites in Rehovot.
+In addition, we have a business license for our plant growth and production site at Yessod Hama'ala, Israel, which is in effect until July 13, 2022.
 In addition, our production sites and laboratories are subject to the Israeli Planning and Zoning Law, which sets provisions and obligations, inter alia, regarding the licensing process for a new building, including building permits, non-conforming use and easements, the supervision over its construction, and the required occupancy permits.
 According to the Planning and Zoning Law, work or use of land without a permit, where such permit is required, a deviation from the permit granted, or use of agricultural land in violation of the law constitute criminal offenses.